Shiplap and Shells

 Fuchsia peonies in full bloom

-According to GrowPeonies.com, the old adage for peonies is “The first year they sleep, the second year they creep and the third year they leap”.
+According to GrowPeonies.com, the adage for peonies is “The first year they sleep, the second year they creep and the third year they leap”.

 Fuchsia blooming rhododendron tree overlooking the greenhouse and Puget Sound